1840s

+The last living person from this decade was Robert Early, who died in 1960.

 Politics and wars

 Pacific Islands

 In 1842, Tahiti and Tahuata were declared a French protectorate, to allow Catholic missionaries to work undisturbed.
 The capital of Papeetē was founded in 1843.
 In 1845, George Tupou I united Tonga into a kingdom, and reigned as Tuʻi Kanokupolu.

 East Asia

 China

 On August 29, 1842, the first of two Opium Wars ended between China and Britain with the Treaty of Nanking.
 One of the consequences was the cession of modern-day Hong Kong Island to the British.
 Hong Kong would eventually be returned to China in 1997.